dper/kanjiscripts/README.md

 => #<Natto::MeCab:0x0000000149e638 @tagger=#<FFI::Pointer address=0x000000017aae40>, @options={}, @dicts=[#<Natto::DictionaryInfo:0x0000000149e408 type="0", filename="/var/lib/mecab/dic/debian/sys.dic", charset="UTF-8">], @version="0.996">
 irb(main):005:0>
 ```

+If you can't find `libmecab.so.2`, the following command should help do so.

+    # sudo find / -name libmecab.so*

 If you get an error at any step, something is wrong.
 Look at the error message, review the above steps and try to figure it out.
 Also make sure you see `charset="UTF-8"` and not `charset="EUC-JP"`.
 It is probably a good idea to try a natto test script as well; e.g., <http://tinyurl.com/ptag5wn>.
 The way in which kana is generated depends on MeCab.
 If you're interested in tweaking the output, see the [Japanese documentation](http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html#parse).